 Games make puppeteers of us all, handing us control of digital marionettes through the invisible strings of our game pads.
-But where most games seek to hide that reality, this Kinect-powered title celebrates it by asking players to control the puppet star of a Wild West-themed Punch and Judy show.
+But where most games seek to hide that reality, this Kinect-powered title celebrates it by asking players to control the marionette star of a Wild West-themed puppet theatre show.

 Cheery and quirky as this all is, it’s not unblemished.
 The platforming, which is reminiscent of Crash Bandicoot, adds variety but sometimes outstays its welcome, and the Kinect occasionally misses the signal to shoot (although the game’s forgiving enough for this not to be too problematic).
 But with its mid-range price tag, warped humour and a copy of Fruit Ninja Kinect thrown in for good measure, there’s still a rip snortin’ time to be had.